Home / Making Life Rock / Career/Business / 3 Tips To Raise Capital For A Business Startup

 Raise Capital For A Business Startup #1: Know What You Need

 First, it’s important to know exactly what you need and why for your venture.
 So, no matter how you fund your business, you won’t shortchange yourself or go overboard with borrowing.
-I highly recommend that you prepare a detailed business plan for yourself before you do anything else.
+I highly recommend that you prepare a detailed business plan before doing anything else.
 You will need this to secure funds as well.

 Some entrepreneurs hire marketing or business consultants to help with crucial data in the beginning stage of a startup.
 These data analysis specialists use tools to flesh out their plan down to the dollar.
 They help to calculate the funds you need for startup and beyond.
 They also understand markets and how they affect various types of businesses.

-Raise Capital For A Business Startup #2: Using Your Own Funds
+Raise Capital For A Business Startup #2: Using Your Funds

-Though it is frowned upon by many business consultants and bankers, using your own funds for a startup might be necessary.
-In fact, some banks might require a personal investment before they offer a loan.
+Though it is frowned upon by many business consultants and bankers, using your funds for a startup might be necessary.
+Some banks might require a personal investment before they offer a loan.
 If you have set aside money for a business, by all means, use it to fund your dream.
 Another possibility is using an inheritance.
-I do still recommend that you have a line of credit available as well.
+I still recommend that you have a line of credit available as well.

 Raise Capital For A Business Startup #3: Secure A Business Loan

 Securing a business loan is one of the most common ways to finance a business.
-The important thing is you are able to retain control of your company, in that you don’t have to give away equity to external investors.
+The important thing is you can retain control of your company, in that you don’t have to give away equity to external investors.
 A business loan is limited, however, and may not sustain you throughout the challenging period of a startup.
 Their focus is on you repaying the loan with interest.
-Therefore, if you’re looking for a little more support in addition to up-front capital, you might want to consider seeking out angel investors.
+Therefore, if you’re looking for more support in addition to up-front capital, you might want to consider seeking out angel investors.

 Raise Capital For A Business Startup #4: Angel Investors